 What materials and tools do I need for a wooden sim racing rig?

-Essential materials include logs and wood plates, six-point wood screws, metric screws, and M6 well nuts.
-The required tools are a chop saw with a table, a cutting saw or handsaw, screwdrivers, a drill machine with various bits, a wrench, and sandpaper for finishing touches.
+Core raw materials comprise logs and wood plates-set, six-point wood screws, metric screws, and M6 well nuts.
+On the contrary, you will need a slew of basic tools, such as a chop saw with a table, a cutting saw or handsaw, screwdrivers, a drill machine with various bits, a wrench, as well as sandpaper for finishing touches.

 How do I design and customize my sim racing cockpit?